Tractables/ProbabilisticCircuits.jl/docs/src/installation.md

 add ProbabilisticCircuits#master
 ```

+### Optional Dependencies
+We use `Requires.jl` to make some of our rarely used dependencies optional, so they do not automatically get installed.
+Currently, `BlossomV.jl` is the only such dependency due to its rare ussage and issues with Windows.
+This means if you get an error related to `BlossomV.jl`, you can fix that by adding BlossomV to your project using `Pkg.add`.

 ### Testing

 If you are installing the latest commit, we recommend running the test suite to make sure everything is in order, to do that run: